YOUR MENTAL HEALTH

-It matters because there’s links between resilience and our ‘state’ [of mind] and our mood, attitude and our ability to manage/perform – personally and professionally.
+It matters because there ARE links between resilience and our ‘state’ [of mind] and our mood, attitude and our ability to manage/perform – personally and professionally.
 So, it:

 - facilitates self-accountability.
 You’re in charge of your behaviour, thoughts, reactions, and emotions.

 - enhances your ability to make things happen rather than them happening to you.

 - enables you to stay on top of things, manage them as they occur, meaning you’re less stressed, anxious, apprehensive helping to improve/gain confidence and professionalism.